VoidFriend/Project2-Fundamentals-of-Computer-Graphics/README.md

-# Proyecto2-Fundamentos
+# Project2-Fundamentals-of-Computer-Graphics

 Project made following the tutorial found in: https://learnopengl.com/ The math was computed using GLM library: https://glm.g-truc.net/0.9.9/ https://github.com/g-truc/glm

-The objetive was to move, resize and rotate a box around.
+The objective was to move, resize and rotate a box around.

 Controls/Controles (Can be changed inside the project):